simplicitesoftware/docs/content/CTG_50_docs/CTG_20_core/LSN_170_system-parameters-list/system-parameters-list.md

 **Description**

 Indexation and global search.
-Value: no, lucene or sql
+Value: no or sql

 ### `USE_SHOW_PWD`